 Selene Harding Jackson

 Selene Harding was born on April 6, 1846.
-On December 15, 1868, Selene Harding and William Hicks Jackson (Billy) were married at Belle Meade.
-Before the wedding, Selene’s father had asked Billy to make their new home at Belle Meade because, “There was plenty of room and plenty of work for them both, and because he was growing old and did not wish to be separated from Selene, who had charge of his household affairs.”
+On December 15, 1868, Selene Harding and William Hicks Jackson were married at Belle Meade.
+Before the wedding, Selene’s father had asked General Jackson to make their new home at Belle Meade because, “There was plenty of room and plenty of work for them both, and because he was growing old and did not wish to be separated from Selene, who had charge of his household affairs.”
+She would have three children with General Jackson: Eunice, Selene, and William.
 Selene died at the age of 46 in December of 1892.

 Mary Elizabeth Harding Jackson